 The boys love #ForcedFamilyFun.

-When the lights don’t cooperate. 😆
+When the lights don’t cooperate with my photo. 😆

 What happened the first year we visited Illuminations?